chaisql/chai/README.md

     // SELECT ID, Name FROM User where Age >= 18

     return query.
-        // Use the query selector to select the fields of your choice Select(qs.ID, qs.Name).
+        // Use the table schema to select the fields of your choice Select(s.ID, s.Name).
         // The name of the table is based on the name of the structure, in this case "User".
-        // The query selector provides a method to select the table.
+        // The table schema provides a method to select the table.
-        From(qs.Table()).
+        From(s.Table()).
-        // The fields of qs are generated based on the fields of the User structure and their type
+        // The fields of s are generated based on the fields of the User structure and their type
         // Here, because Age is an int, the Gte method expects an int.
-        Where(qs.Age.Gte(18)).
+        Where(s.Age.Gte(18)).
         // Run the query using the transaction.
         Run(tx).
         // Scan the result to UserResult.